dbtrail

 tenants:

-Apply this against your ProxySQL admin interface (default port 6032).
-The snippet assumes you do not yet have a production hostgroup configured — if you already do, skip the first INSERT and reuse your existing hostgroup ID in default_hostgroup below.
+Prefer to wire it by hand, or already have hostgroups configured?
+The equivalent manual SQL, against the ProxySQL admin interface (default port 6032) — if you already have a production hostgroup, skip the first INSERT and reuse your existing hostgroup ID in default_hostgroup below:

 -- Register your production MySQL backend (skip if you already have one).